By Amy Kennard

 Making the call

-It is often said that seeking help is not a sign of weakness, but a sign of strength.
-Agape Counseling’s therapists welcome those who recognize they can benefit from talking to someone who can help them navigate the issues that are preventing them from leading their best lives and becoming all they were created to be.
+It is often said that seeking help is not a sign of weakness, but a sign of great strength.
+Agape Counseling’s therapists welcome people who recognize they can benefit from talking to someone who can help them navigate the issues that are preventing them from leading their best lives and becoming all they were created to be.

-Agape Counseling staff’s counselors include…
+Agape counseling staff’s counselors include: